National Institute of Advanced Studies: Divisions

-The academic activities of the institute is segmented to fall under four schools.
+The academic activities of the institute are segmented into four schools.
 Each school functions as a separate division and has a host of permanent teaching faculty and a set of visiting professors.

 School of Conflict and Security Studies This new School has come into being in May 2016 and covers research in areas related to conflict resolution, strategy and security issues.
 Programmes of the School focus on major conflicts that affect India or have the potential to do so; and international strategic and geopolitical issues that have bearing on India's national security.

 School of Humanities is a centre for advanced research in the disciplines of philosophy, psychology, literature, fine arts and culture.
 The school offers research facilities in: